 (S) An in-home aide is the only provider of publicly funded child care who may provide child care in a child's own home.
 Payment rates for in-home aides shall be determined according to all of the following:

-(1) An in-home aide shall report an hourly rate to ODJFS that is at least minimum wage but does not exceed eight dollars per hour for forty or fewer hours in a week.
+(1) An in-home aide shall be paid an hourly rate that is equal to the state minimum wage for forty or fewer hours in a week.

 (2) A rate of one and one-half times the state minimum wage shall be paid for hours in excess of forty in a week.

 (3) The total payment shall include child care services provided to all of the authorized child(ren) in the caretaker's home.

 (4) An in-home aide shall provide care only to the children of one caretaker.

 (5) An in-home aide shall not claim absent days for publicly funded children in his or her care.